genelet/godbi/README.md

 }
 ```

+where *Actions* defines an action name (as the key) and the associated *Capability* (as the value).

-where *NonePass* defines a slice of columns for given action, whose values should not be passed to the next actions as constrains but as input data.
+*NonePass* defines columns, whose values should not be passed to the next actions as constraints.

-To parse _Model_ from json file `filename`:
+To parse _Model_ from the json file *filename*
+containing the *CRUD* capabilities and customized capabilities *custom*:

 ```go
 func NewModelJsonFile(filename string, custom ...map[string]Capability) (*Model, error)
 ```

-where _custom_ defines optional customized actions.

-If to write own parse function, make sure to run `Assertion` to assert right `Action` types:
+Note that if to write own parse function, make sure to run `Assertion` to assert right `Action` types:

 ```go
 func (self *Model) Assertion(custom ...map[string]Capability) error